casaArseniy/OS_CMR-SS-SAX-NN-HEALTHY-VS-ICMP/README.md

 - Tenserflow 2.15.0

 ### Input Dataset
-- Training/validation/testing split was 60/20/20%
+- Training/validation/testing split was 60/20/30%
 - Training data augmented with left-right and up-down flips.
 - Normalized with division by 255.

 ### Architecture
-- NN had 3D Convolution and Pooling layers, see .ipynb file for details.
+- see .ipynb file for details.